 What have been the key benefits for Maisy?

 There are so many benefits for young people and children with PMLD.
-For Maisy, it has been especially helpful for:
+For Maisy, it has been especially helpful in these ways.

 Does her sister, Poppy, enjoy Story Massage too?